Jungfernheide: Name

 The name of the area is a combination of the word Heide, meaning heath, and Jungfer, meaning "Young noblewoman" or "damsel" (cf. Junker), from the Benedictine convent that existed in Spandau from 1269 until the 16th century and owned the area.
 The street Nonnendamm also relates to the nuns of Spandau.

 History

 Forest and hunting grounds

 The forest and heathland located east of Spandau were used as a royal hunting ground until 1800.
 In 1823, the forest areas of Charlottenburg and Tegel were designated as an estate (Gutsbezirk).

 Military use

 Beginning in 1824, the Jungfernheide was used for military drills and shooting grounds.
 In 1828, the Reinickendorf artillery grounds were relocated here by Frederick William III of Prussia.
-Barracks were constructed between 1896 and 1901 for the airshipmen battalion Luftschiffer-Batallion Berlin-Jungfernheide.
+Barracks were constructed between 1896 and 1901 for the airshipmen battalion Luftschiffer-Bataillon Berlin-Jungfernheide.

 Transit connections

 The railway station Berlin Jungfernheide station was opened in 1877.
 In this year, the western section of the Berlin Ringbahn was also completed, which was primarily built for military purposes.
 S-train service between Jungfernheide and the Berlin Sonnenallee station stopped from 1980 until 1997 due in part to the Berlin Wall.
 Since reopening, Jungfernheide has served as an important junction in the northwest of Berlin, offering transfers between the Ringbahn, the U7 (Berlin U-Bahn), regional trains, local and express buses to the nearby Tegel Airport.
 Tegel Airport was built after World War II in the heathland of the Jungfernheide.